satindersharma/c/advance/README.md

 cout << "First ";
 int first;
 cin >> first;
-cin.ignore(10,'\n') number of caractger to ignore , and the chracter we are looking for , which is when user press enter. so after 10 chareacter untill you find \n
+// ignore next 10 character until you find \n cin.ignore(10,'\n') number of character to ignore , and the chracter we are looking for , which is when user press enter. so after 10 chareacter untill you find \n